saschaklatt/strands-chart/README.md

 A full example can be found here: <a href="./src/DemoApp.js">DemoApp</a>

+To start the demo, first install all peer-dependencies with `npm run install-peers` and then start the app with `npm start`.

 ## Props

 - curving: The D3 curving function to curve the areas.